ProjectKitchen/RoboFriend/README.md

 ## Additional Information

-* we recommand you to clone the repository into a folder named *Git* placed in your home directory (~/Git/)
+* We recommand you to clone the repository into a folder named *Git* placed in your home directory (~/Git/)
-* after pulling the repository, execute following commands (see the ROS install instructions):
+* After pulling the repository, execute following commands (see the ROS install instructions):
    * cd ~/Git/RoboFriend/src/Pi/catkin_ws/ && rm -r build/ && rm -r devel/ && catkin_make clean && catkin_make && catkin_make install

 ## Setup

 Setup scripts are provided in folder /src/Pi/scripts